glacials/dotfiles/README.md

 > This has made Stow, which is simpler and focused on piecemeal installation,
 > feel like a better fit.

-This repository holds my configuration files for macOS and Linux. bootstraps a new machine to be configured how I like it.
+This repository holds my configuration files for macOS and Linux.
-It sets up dotfiles, installs programs and development tools I use, and does several miscellaneous things I've automated out of my new machine setup process.
+It also holds a handful of install scripts that together can set up a machine, or separately can nudge a machine into the states I need it to be in.

+I have found this to be easier to manage than declarative tools, especially in face of various restrictions or assumptions about work machines, while not sacrificing much utility.

 It will work for anyone, but it is very opinionated and custom built for my own needs.